 \begin{itemize} \item If $ \xi \ll 1 $ (at least small enough for an expansion to be meaningful) the physics at $ v $ is described by a \textit{double expansion} in canonical dimensions in powers of $ \xi $ and a loop expansion \cite{silh}.

 \item If $ f $ is not much higher than $ v $, the physics at $ f $ cannot be integrated out.
 This scenario can actually be excluded with experimental data; we have $ \xi \lesssim 0.1 $.
-The non-observation of new physics so far indicates a sufficiently big mass gap.
-So in general we can have in our effective approach both an expansion in loops and canonical dimensions. \end{itemize}
+The non-observation of new physics so far indicates a sufficiently large mass gap.
+So in general we can have, in the effective approach, both an expansion in loops and canonical dimensions. \end{itemize}

 In the Standard Model the most important purpose of the linearly transforming Higgs doublet is that it fully unitarizes gauge boson scattering.
-At high energies, the scattering of longitudinally polarized gauge bosons corresponds to the sole scattering of the eaten Goldstones (\textit{Goldstone Boson Equivalence Theorem}) \cite{equivalencetheorem1,equivalencetheorem2,equivalencetheorem3}.
+At high energies, the scattering of longitudinally polarized gauge bosons corresponds to the sole scattering of the eaten Goldstones, according to the \textit{Goldstone Boson Equivalence Theorem} \cite{equivalencetheorem1,equivalencetheorem2,equivalencetheorem3}.
 The electroweak chiral Lagrangian without a Higgs scalar contains derivative interactions of the Goldstones (longitudinal components of the vector bosons) that violate perturbative unitarity at the cut-off scale $ \Lambda = 4\pi v $.
 New physics would have to set in just there to unitarize the theory.

-The electroweak chiral Lagrangian with a light Higgs scalar resonance, where the Higgs is not necessarily the SM one, is non-renormalizable in the classical sense.
+The electroweak chiral Lagrangian with a light Higgs scalar resonance, where the Higgs is not necessarily the SM one, is nonrenormalizable in the classical sense.
 The Higgs resonance can at most partly unitarize the theory.
-In the minimal composite Higgs model, the violation of perturbative unitarity is only postponed to the scale $ \Lambda = 4\pi v/\sqrt{\xi} $ \cite{contino}, which is typical for any composite Higgs model \cite{dm}.
+In the minimal composite Higgs model, the violation of perturbative unitarity is postponed to the scale $ \Lambda = 4\pi v/\sqrt{\xi} $ \cite{contino}, which is typical for any composite Higgs model \cite{dm}.
 The other resonances of the strong sector take care of the full unitarization.

-To sum up, in the case of $ \xi \rightarrow 0 $, new states are infinitely heavy and we stay with the SM, so the Higgs alone unitarizes the theory.
-For $ \xi \rightarrow 1 $, which is excluded, the new states have to ensure unitarity.
+Summing up, in the case of $ \xi \rightarrow 0 $, new states are infinitely heavy and we stay with the SM, where the Higgs alone unitarizes the theory.
+For $ \xi \rightarrow 1 $, which is excluded, new states have to ensure unitarity.
 In composite Higgs scenarios they correspond to the resonances of the strong sector.
 In between these extrema, unitarization is an interplay of Higgs and resonance mediations.